 The overarching mission of our Pediatric Critical Care Medicine (PCCM) Fellowship Program is to develop the next generation of academic leaders in the field of Pediatric Critical Care Medicine.
 Our program aims to train each fellow to provide exceptional care of critically ill children, become proficient medical educators and develop discovery-based careers in academic medicine.

-The Pediatric Critical Care Medicine Fellowship Program at Stanford University is an ACGME-accredited 3-year training program with an annual program size expanding to 14 fellows.
+The Pediatric Critical Care Medicine Fellowship Program at Stanford University is an ACGME-accredited 3-year training program with an annual program size of 14 fellows.
 We offer a 2-year training program for eligible applicants who have completed scholarly activity in a prior ACGME-accredited subspecialty program.

-Clinical training occurs Lucile Packard Children's Hospital Stanford (LPCHS), a quaternary free-standing pediatric center.
-Trainees will have extensive clinical exposure through rotations in both the 24-bed Pediatric Intensive Care Unit (PICU) and 20-bed Cardiovascular Intensive Care Units (CVICU) with an estimated 1,600 PICU and 1,200 CVICU admissions annually for critically ill, high-complexity patients.
+Clinical training occurs at Lucile Packard Children's Hospital Stanford (LPCH), a quaternary free-standing pediatric center.
+Trainees will have extensive clinical exposure through rotations in both the 36-bed Pediatric Intensive Care Unit (PICU) and 36-bed Cardiovascular Intensive Care Units (CVICU) with an estimated 2,100 PICU and 1,200 CVICU admissions annually for critically ill, high-complexity patients.
 The PICU provides critical care services for all subspecialties with very active programs in neurocritical care, airway reconstruction, solid-organ and stem cell transplantation and Level 1 trauma amongst others.
 The CVICU provide critical care services for a full spectrum of pediatric cardiac disease, including over 500 postoperative patients per year following cardiopulmonary bypass with robust and nationally-recognized congenital heart, electrophysiology and heart failure programs.

 We prepare trainees for careers as academic clinician-scientists or clinician-educators in pediatric critical care medicine.
 Trainees generally complete 18 months of clinical training and 18 months of research and scholarly activity during their three-year fellowship.
 Over the course of their training, fellows are exposed to traditional bedside and didactic teaching, procedural skills using ultrasound- or video-guidance, hi-fidelity simulation programs, and web-based learning modules.
 As fellows advance through the training program, they attain progressively higher levels of autonomy and responsibility.